AdobeDocs/commerce-operations.en/help/installation/prerequisites/search-engine/configure-apache.md

 ### Secure communication with Apache

 This section discusses how to set up [HTTP Basic authentication](https://httpd.apache.org/docs/2.2/howto/auth.html).
-Use of TLS and HTTP Basic authentication together prevents anyone from intercepting communication with Elasticsearch or with your application server.
+Use of TLS and HTTP Basic authentication together prevents anyone from intercepting communication with Elasticsearch/OpenSearch or with your application server.

 This section discusses how to specify who can access the Apache server.